 Alcohol consumption is more common than use of tobacco or any illicit drug, including marijuana.
 About a quarter of Americans try alcohol before age 18, and more than three-quarters of adults try alcohol by age 25.

 The following stats are from data gathered during the National Survey on Drug Use and Health that was published by the federal government in September 2017.
-Current alcohol use is measured by alcohol use during the past month.

 - 136.7 million Americans ages 12 and older drink alcohol.